Is it time to get an Apple Watch for your senior parent, family member, or older loved one? We think so.

 Apple Watches aren’t just for young, active people.
 These smartwatches are an excellent tool for tracking a person’s health, activity, and location, regardless of age.

-Apple now offers many advanced health and fitness features for their watches with older folks in mind, like, fall detection, medication reminders, heart health notifications including AFib History and irregular heart rhythm, emergency SOS, and more.
+Apple now offers many advanced health and fitness features for their watches with older folks in mind, like fall detection, medication reminders, heart health notifications, emergency SOS, location sharing, and more.

 However, you may be a little wary of getting an older adult an Apple Watch — especially if they are not tech-savvy or do not own an iPhone or any mobile phone, for that matter.